 Early Career Researcher Representatives Committee

 UK-ICN are pleased to welcome our newly established early career researcher representatives committee.
-Arinjay, Isobel and Caitlin begin their post on the 1st April 2023, and will be driving a subset of ECR development activities within the network.
+Isobel, Caitlin and Giulia begin their post on the 1st April 2023, and will be driving a subset of ECR development activities within the network.
 If you would like to get involved, please get in touch via UK-ICN@liverpool.ac.uk or the ECR reps directly.

 Dr Isobel Webb – ECR Representative